 14 The next year I met my best friend while playing flute in the marching band.
 Her Christian views and my carefree Jewish mom didn’t hold us back from bonding over funny movies, sweet and sour candy, and the love of writing.
 I tried out for the high school soccer team, made it, but would soon quit and blame it on my asthma.
 I wore my student section shirt with pride, screamed loud at every football game, and craved a boy that would never like me back.

-15 The next summer I lived off of snow cones, candid photos, and late nights in my friend’s front yard.
-High school was upon us so my dad taught me how to drive his 1990 Toyota Camry behind the bank in our small town.
+15 My young body craved snow cones, candid photos, and late nights in my friend’s front yard.
+My dad taught me how to drive his 1990 Toyota Camry behind the bank in our small town.
 Little did he know at that time I would inherit his road rage and the ability to drive with my knees.

 16 High school was nothing like the movies.
 I wasn’t beautiful and popular, geeky and unattractive, or athletic and smart.
 I was sick because the panic attacks would consume my life once again.
 First dates that ended badly, riding solo to homecomings and proms, realizing I wasn’t as pretty as all the other girls I grew up with, but finding beauty in the power of friendship.

-17 I steered clear of trouble in high school.
+17 I steered clear of trouble.
 I continued to be that cautious little girl who was afraid of the lifeguards blowing their whistle at me if I went down the slide the wrong way.
 Abiding by the rules, frightened of getting in trouble, and relying on structure for my sensitive soul.
-Unsure of what college I was going to attend.
+Unsure of what college was going to bring.

-18 The year I went to college I stepped into a whole new world.
+18 I stepped into a whole new world.
 A world I was not fully prepared to roam because it was occupied by unknown creatures.
 A world only two and a half hours away from home, away from the friends I relied on, away from my safety net.

 21 That small group of friends expanded over those four years.
 We expanded into an intricate family living in and out of dorms and apartments where we took our small trinkets from our individual homes and placed them into new ones.
 They never took the spots of my old friends, but instead brought a new light into some of the best years of my life.